sriinath20/ckd/README.md

 Prototype Only: This software is for educational and research purposes.
 The eGFR calculations and ML predictions should not replace professional medical advice.
 Always consult a nephrologist.

+📜 License

+Distributed under the MIT License.
+See LICENSE for more information.